mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 Depending on where you data resides, there are different ways to backfill historical data into the new project:

-1. Mixpanel APIs - If Mixpanel is your single source of truth, export data from the existing project using [Raw Export API](https://developer.mixpanel.com/reference/raw-event-export) and then import it into the new project via [Import API](https://developer.mixpanel.com/reference/import-events).
+1. Mixpanel APIs - if Mixpanel is your single source of truth, export data from the existing project using [Raw Export API](https://developer.mixpanel.com/reference/raw-event-export) and then import it into the new project via [Import API](https://developer.mixpanel.com/reference/import-events).
 Ensure that the data is compatible with Simplified ID Merge before importing it to Mixpanel.

-   - You can use Engage API to migrate user data (APIs for both [user export](https://developer.mixpanel.com/reference/engage-query) and [user import](https://developer.mixpanel.com/reference/profile-set) are available).
+   - You can use Engage API to migrate user data (APIs for both [user export](https://developer.mixpanel.com/reference/engage-query) and batched [user import](https://developer.mixpanel.com/reference/profile-batch-update) are available).
    - Consider incorporating the export and import functions from [Mixpanel-utils open source library](https://github.com/mixpanel/mixpanel-utils) in your migration script.

-2. Mixpanel Warehouse Connector - If you’ve been storing your data in a data warehouse, you can import them into Mixpanel using [Warehouse Connector](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse/overview) which supports both events and user data.
+2. Mixpanel Warehouse Connector - if you’ve been storing your data in a data warehouse, you can import them into Mixpanel using [Warehouse Connector](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse/overview) which supports both events and user data.

-3. Customer Data Platform (CDP) - Replay the historical data from CDP to Mixpanel.
+3. Customer Data Platform (CDP) - replay the historical data from CDP to Mixpanel.

 Please make sure that the historical data is properly formatted before backfilling it to a new project via any of the methods mentioned above.
 Familiarize yourself with the Simplified ID Merge implementation in this [section](#understanding-simplified-id-merge) to plan out the required data transformation tasks for your historical data.

 If your historical events do not include both `$device_id` and `$user_id` that are required in Simplified ID Merge for identity merging, check if you can retrieve this ID mapping information from your system through other means.
 Instrument a dummy event that includes both `$device_id` and `$user_id` based on your ID mappings and send that to the new project to enable identity merging.
-You can choose any name for the dummy event except for \$identify, \$merge, and \$create_alias.
+You can choose any name for the dummy event except for \$identify, \$create_alias, and \$merge.

 ##### Legacy ID Management